somphene/somphene.github.io/log/_posts/2020-05-05-02-language-observes-empirically.md

 ### Language Observes Empirically

 The previous post [Empirical Observations on Language](https://somphene.github.io/2020-05-05-01-empirical-observations-on-language/) can be read in reverse.
+Every post and Language in general can be read in reverse.
 Further, the interpretation can also be reversed.
 For example, Integration and Differentiation can be exchanged with each other.
 Condensed and Fluid can also be exchanged with each other.
 The Language (structure/ symbols) themself can be seen to be an observer looking at us (the usual observer).